On the Navigation page in the file type configuration, you can configure the file navigation and line folding text editing aids.

 The File Navigator requires a file navigation scheme to do its job.
 You can select a predefined scheme from the file “navigation scheme” drop-down list.

 Automatic folding points appear as small squares in the left margin, with a vertical line extending down from the square to indicate the range.
 These allow you to quickly fold logical parts of the text to get a better overview of the overall structure.
+You can change their appearance on the Editor page in the Preferences.
 When EditPad Pro adds automatic folding points, any unused (i.e. expanded) folding points you created with Fold|Fold and Fold|Unfold are removed.

 Note that when enabling automatic folding points, you can still use the Fold|Fold to fold different blocks of text.
 They just won’t persist when you unfold them and edit the file.

 When you press F1 in EditPad Pro, normally EditPad Pro’s help file appears.
-But if you enable keyword help for a file type, and the main editor has keyboard focus when you press F1, then EditPad Pro can show help for the file type you’re working with EditPad Pro itself.
+But if you enable keyword help for a file type, and the main editor has keyboard focus when you press F1, then EditPad Pro can show help for the file type you’re working with.
 If you selected a block of text that does not span more than one line before pressing F1, EditPad Pro shows help for the selected text.
 Otherwise, it shows help for the word under the cursor.

-If you specify the full path to a HLP or CHM file, EditPad Pro automatically looks up the selected text or the word in the cursor in the index of the HLP or CHM file.
+If you specify the full path to a HLP or CHM file, EditPad Pro automatically looks up the selected text or the word under the cursor in the index of the HLP or CHM file.
 You can click the (...) button to select a HLP or CHM file on your computer.
 If you are running Windows Vista or Windows 7 and you specify a HLP file, you may be prompted to download the WinHelp viewer from Microsoft if you haven’t done so already.

 Finally, you can specify the path to any document or a command line to any application, including command line parameters.
 You can use the %KEYWORD% placeholder anywhere on the command line.
-EditPad Pro will substitute the placeholder without giving special treatment to any characters in the selection or the word under the cursor.
+EditPad Pro substitutes the placeholder without giving special treatment to any characters in the selection or the word under the cursor.